mitchross/k8s-homelab-cluster-v2/README.md

 Below is a general guide on trying to debug an issue with an resource or application.
 For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.

-1. Start by checking all Flux Kustomizations and verify they are healthy.
+1. Start by checking all Flux Kustomizations & Git Repository & OCI Repository and verify they are healthy.

+- `flux get sources oci -A`
+- `flux get sources git -A`
 - `flux get ks -A`

 2. Then check all the Flux Helm Releases and verify they are healthy.